 Aynetu Girma Moges: Major Cardiovascular Changes in Pregnancy

-Aynetu Girma Moges, Humanitarian Aid Worker in SRH and GBV at the Ethiopian Midwives Association, shared post on LinkedIn:
+Aynetu Girma Moges, Humanitarian Aid Worker in SRH and GBV at the Ethiopian Midwives Association, shared a post on LinkedIn:

 “Cardiovascular Changes (Physiological Adaptation) during Pregnancy